oddevan/smolblog-wp/README.md

+# This repository is archived

+In the interest of supporting the greater WordPress community, Smolblog will not be a monolithic plugin.
+I'm keeping this repository around to reference the code that has been written so far; once it is obviated it will be deleted.

 # Smolblog for WordPress

 Smolblog is an idea.
 Smolblog is a state of mind.
 And yes, at least at first, it is a WordPress plugin.